Section 21 is abolished. Your landlord needs a reason to evict you.

 If your landlord is threatening eviction

-Ask them to show you the Section 8 notice on Form 3, citing a specific legal ground.
+Ask them to show you a Section 8 notice on the prescribed form, citing a specific legal ground.
 If they cannot, they have no legal basis to proceed.
 Start My Claim can check the notice and help you build a defence if one is served.

 What landlords must do instead